intel/CacheLib/MultiTierDataMovement.md

 - `backgroundEvictorIntervalMilSec`: The interval that this thread runs for - by default the background evictor threads will wake up every 10 ms to scan the AllocationClasses.
-Also, the background evictor thead will be woken up everytime there is a failed allocation (from a request handling thread) and the current percentage of free memory for the AllocationClass is lower than `lowEvictionAcWatermark`.
+Also, the background evictor thread will be woken up everytime there is a failed allocation (from a request handling thread) and the current percentage of free memory for the AllocationClass is lower than `lowEvictionAcWatermark`.
 This may render the interval parameter not as important when there are many allocations occuring from request handling threads.